Gopikank/cloud_computing_p1/README.md

 ### 3. Watch the schedule play out
 - **2 minutes before exam start**: log in as the Admin/Teacher account —
   the card flips to **🟠 ADMIN / TEACHER ACCESS** and "Open Paper" / "Verify Hash" appear for the admin only.
+The setter, even logged into their own account, still sees no such buttons on this paper.
 - **At exam start**: nothing changes for access (still admin-only) — this models the admin/teacher printing or distributing the paper to the exam hall while the online vault itself stays restricted.
-- **At the public release time**: log in as the Examiner/Student (or refresh the setter's own session) — the card flips to **🌐 PUBLIC ACCESS** and everyone can open the paper and verify its hash.
+- **At the public release time**: log in as the Examiner/Student (or refresh the setter's own session) — the card flips to **🌐 PUBLIC ACCESS** and everyone, including the original setter, can open the paper and verify its hash — but only because it is now genuinely public, not because of any special setter privilege.

 The list re-renders every few seconds, so you can literally watch the status change live without touching a button — refresh only if you want